Temple Japan: Semester/Academic Year

 Language of instruction

 Except for courses in Japanese language, all instruction is in English.
-Program participants with no previous Japanese language instruction are expected to enroll in beginning Japanese during their first semester in Tokyo.
+Program participants with no previous Japanese language instruction are encouraged to enroll in beginning Japanese during their first semester in Tokyo.

 - Classrooms equipped with smart technology